malloc-nbytes/far/README.md

 python3 far /home/myfiles/dev/python-projects/ def fed -a
 ```

-It will only replace all occurrences of the query _def_ and replace it with _fed_.
+It will replace all occurrences of the query _def_ and replace it with _fed_.
 So if you have a word such as _default_, it will be replaced with _fedault_.